Email FacebookTwitterMenu burgerClose thin

 What It Means to Be an RIA

 Registered investment advisors provide clients with financial advice, including investment advice.
-RIAs are regulated by state agencies and at the federal level by the SEC.
+RIAs are regulated by state agencies and the SEC and their clients are served by investment advisor representatives (IARs).
+An IAR must hold one or more securities licenses, and they may also have a professional certification, such as a Chartered Financial Analyst (CFA) designation.

 Advisors who are interested in the RIA model may choose to: